-- 1. Promote professional conduct in compliance with the code of ethics set forth by the National Athletic Trainers' Association (NATA) (Found in Appendix A). - 2.
-Effectively deliver the curricular content set forth by CAATE in the specific areas of: patient/client care; prevention, health promotion, and wellness; and health care administration. - 3.
-Ensure that each student has the opportunity to work in a variety of clinical settings in order to gain a greater appreciation for some of the traditional and non-traditional venues in which athletic training services are administered. - 4.
-Offer the athletic training student challenging situations to put classroom theory to clinical practice in a supervised manner. - 5.
-Expose the athletic training student to a variety of allied health care professionals.
+- 1. Promote professional conduct in compliance with the code of ethics set forth by the National Athletic Trainers' Association (NATA). - 2.
+Effectively deliver the curricular content set forth by CAATE in the specific areas of patient/client care; prevention, health promotion, and wellness; and health care administration. - 3.
+Ensure that each student has the opportunity to work in a variety of clinical settings in order to gain a greater familiarity with traditional and non-traditional venues in which athletic training services are administered. - 4.
+Offer athletic training students challenging situations to apply classroom theory to clinical practice in a supervised setting. - 5.
+Expose the athletic training student to a variety of medical and allied health care professionals.